-- Make sure your child is clean after going to the toilet and teach him/her how to do this when he/she is old enough to go to the toilet alone.
+- Make sure your child is clean after going to the toilet, and teach them how to do this when they are old enough to go to the toilet alone.

-- Make sure your child can go to the toilet promptly when he/she needs to; encourage him/her to do so.
+- Make sure your child can go to the toilet promptly when they need to; encourage them to do so.
 You may need to make a nursery/school teacher aware that your child has had a urine infection.

 Further reading and references